vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

 # Deploy Virtual Container Hosts Interactively

 The vSphere Integrated Containers appliance provides an interactive web installer from which you can deploy a basic virtual container host (VCH).
 This VCH has limited cabilities and is for demonstration purposes only, to allow you to start experimenting with vSphere Integrated Containers.

-The demo VCH has the minimum configuration that deployment to vCenter Server requires.
+**IMPORTANT**: The demo VCH has the minimum configuration that deployment to vCenter Server requires.
 Only the bridge network, public network, image store, and compute resource options are currently supported.
+As a consequence, the demo VCH has the following limitations:

-**IMPORTANT**: The demo VCH does not implement any TLS authentication options, and as such is completely unsecured.
+- It does not implement any TLS authentication options, and as such is completely unsecured.
 Do not use the demo VCH in production environments.
+- It only supports DHCP.
+You cannot assign a static IP address to the VCH on any of its interfaces.
+- It has no option create a volume store.
+Any containers that create volumes will fail to start if you run them in the demo VCH.

 To deploy VCHs for use in production environments, use the `vic-machine` command line utility.

 **Prerequisites**